dustykat/ce-5364-webroot/ce5364notes/_build/html/_sources/intro.md

+# Preface

-# Welcome to CE 5364 Groundwater Transport Phenomena
+## Welcome to CE 5364 Groundwater Transport Phenomena

 These are the instructor course notes (from which lecture and discussion items are derived).